retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 1. In the Finder, Command-Shift-U, to open the 'Utilities' folder
 2. Start typing 'ter...' to find the 'Terminal' utility -> Command-O to open it
 3. Type `VBoxManage getextradata global GUI/SuppressMessages` and Return
-4. You should see 'No value set!'.
+4. You should see `No value set!`.
 This confirms that `VBoxManage` exists, and shows that the following step has not already been done.
 5. Type `VBoxManage setextradata global GUI/SuppressMessages all` and Return
 6. Press the UpArrow key twice to show `VBoxManage getextradata ...` and Return
-7. This time you should see 'Value: all', confirming that `setextradata` worked
+7. This time you should see `Value: all`, confirming that `setextradata` worked
 8. Command-Q to quit Terminal -> Command-W to close the 'Utilities' window

+> __RESETTING:__ If you want to get the 'Notification Center' messages back,
+> again, `VBoxManage setextradata global GUI/SuppressMessages` should leave you
+> with `No value set!` again.

 VirtualBox 7 has a second 'Notification Center', which overlays the right side of the 'VirtualBox Manager'.
 There doesn't currently seem to be a way to keep